1953 in spaceflight: Soviet Union

 The R-5 missile, able to carry the same 1000 kg payload as the R-1 and R-2 but over a distance of 1200 km underwent its first series of eight test launches from 15 March to 23 May 1953.
 After two failures, the third rocket, launched 2 April, marked the beginning of streak of success.
 Seven more missiles were launched between 30 October and December, all of which reached their targets.
 A final series of launches, designed to test modifications made in response to issues with the first series, was scheduled for mid-1954.

 In his brief tenure as Director of NII-88, responsible for the production of all Soviet ballistic missiles, engineer Mikhail Yangel chafed professionally with OKB-1 (formerly NII-88 Section 3) Chief Designer, Sergei Korolev, whom he had previously reported to as Deputy Chief Designer of the bureau.
 To relieve this tension, on 4 October 1953, Yangel was demoted to NII-88 Chief Engineer and assigned responsibility for production of missiles at State Union Plant No. 586 in Dnepropetrovsk.
 This plant under, Vasiliy Budnik, had been tasked on 13 February 1953 with developing the R-12 missile, possessing a performance similar to that of the R-5 (range of 2000 km vs. 1200 km) but using storable propellants so that it could be stored at firing readiness for extended periods of time.

 At the end of 1953, at a meeting of the Presidium of the Supreme Soviet, it was determined that a transportable thermonuclear device be developed (as opposed to the one detonated in August, which was stationary).
-It as further determined that an ICBM be developed to carry said bomb.
+It was further determined that an ICBM be developed to carry said bomb.
 As no ICBMs existed at the time, in reality or even in planning, development of a nuclear capable R-5 (dubbed the "R-5M") was ordered.